phonedude/cs533-f23/assignments/assignment-5.md

 ### CORS: Blocking and reading responses from another origin (5 points)

 * Create node.js, HTML, and json files in the directory ```5.1``` that demonstrate Javascript running in one HTML file requesting a .json response from another origin.
-Show how the json response from one server is both blocked, and what is necessary to allow the response.
+Show how the json response from one server is blocked, and what is necessary to allow the response.

 * Keep your json response simple, but make it convey information about your three favorite things from assignment 2.